On the surface, we are just a few people who want to use our gifts, talents and insights to inspire change.

 Kyla is a graduate of Ball State University with a B.A. in Telecommunications.
 She is a proud member of Alpha Kappa Alpha Sorority, Incorporated.

-Kyla manages the Communication Strategy and Public Relations for MORTAR students and Alumni.
-She has also be instrumental in telling the stories about MORTAR’s ongoing efforts to provide opportunities to our entrepreneurial population and our strategies to bring equitable redevelopment to the forefront of community building initiatives.
+Kyla manages the Communication Strategy & Public Relations for MORTAR Alumni.
+She has also be instrumental in telling the stories about the organization’s ongoing efforts to provide opportunities to our entrepreneurial population and our strategies to bring equitable redevelopment to the forefront of community building initiatives.

 Alumni Development – Culinary